ninchistudios/musicproduction/end-to-end-checklist.md

 #### Key Mixing Steps

-* Create buses as above or as desired.
+* Create stereo buses as above or as desired.
 * Gain stage as above or as desired.
 * Lowend Bus balance: with Drum Bus gained to -3dB VU on the kick, a simultaneous bass and kick hit should kiss 0dB VU on the Lowend Bus.
 * Add a very conservative glue compressor/reverb on the Mix Bus.